Columbine High School shooting archive - On April 20, 1999 Eric Harris and Dylan Klebold took the lives of 13 victims and their own lives

 Columbine students shed tears of joy

 Teens wait anxiously outside of Columbine, fearing for those still inside.
-Tears of fear turn to ones of joy as friends are reunited.
+Tears of fear turn to ones of relief as friends are reunited.

 Students and teachers escape from Columbine High School Teachers and students flee Columbine